MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/role-persona-mapping.md

 |||||

 > [!NOTE]
-> Customized mappings won't be reset if one of these services is added later.
+> Customized mappings won't be reset if one of the services is added later.

 ### Manage personas